ldionne/nstl/README.md

     Runs all the unit tests of the library.

+## To do
+The tasks listed here are things that could/should be considered/done to improve the __nstl__.
+The list is certainly incomplete and the order in which things are listed is irrelevant.

+* Think of a way to instantiate C99 style inline functions (when available) instead of static inline functions only.

+* Consider the possibility of using metatypes as template arguments.

+* Use concept checks whenever possible.

+* Put the _deref_ operator in the operators, and add a subscript operator.

+* Refactor the concepts currently implemented and fix them so they correspond to the SGI concepts (or other concepts, if we can find better) where needed.

+* Find a way to give O(1) access to the native operators in the metatypes.

+* Precompute the macro expansion of primitive types (not to confound with their instantiation, which is already done).

+* Consider implementing a reference type.

+* Consider instantiating a pointer, pointer to const, reference, const reference, etc... for primitive types.

+* Find a way to manage temporaries consistently, to avoid memory leaks.
+One challenge is to find a way to deal with unused return values which are copies.
+In C++, their destructor would be called automatically after the expression is evaluated, but it is not the case in C, so it must be done explicitly in some way.

+* Use type traits.
+Amongst others, it will allow us to eliminate redundant `ValueType` arguments to some algorithms dealing with iterators only by giving access to `ValueType` via the iterator's traits.
+Also, we will be able to specialize algorithms depending on an iterator's traits.

+* Refactor the names used for iterators in the algorithms to make them coherent with boost iterator categories, which are superior to the C++ STL iterator categories.

+* Find a way to share helper functions across many levels of algorithms, avoiding the useless duplication of function instantiations.

+* Leverage variadic macros when available by providing overloaded functions and other goodies.

+* Implement all the algorithms and data structures available in the C++11 STL.

+* Design ranges and write wrappers to use ranges with all the algorithms that support it.

+* Find a way to factor out common code for \_comp versions of algorithms to reduce code size (some algorithms like _equal\_range_ are quite lengthy).

+* Consider renaming _min\_element_ and _max\_element_ to something clearer
+  like _min\_in_ and _max\_in_ or something similar.

+* Implement debug facilities such as validity checks and code instrumentation.

 ## Code style / conventions
 The conventions listed here are used throughout the entire library, without
 derogation: